sebsikora/void_thread_pool/README.md

 What is it?
 -------------------------
-void_thread_pool is an ultra-simple header-only thread pool implementation for running void() functions in multiple worker threads.
+void_thread_pool.hpp is an ultra-simple header-only thread pool implementation for running void() functions in multiple worker threads.

-It is a synthesis of the brilliantly helpful code snippets and examples by users 'phd-ap-ece' and 'pio' [here](https://stackoverflow.com/questions/15752659/thread-pooling-in-c11).
+It is a synthesis of the brilliantly helpful code snippets and examples by users [phd-ap-ece](https://stackoverflow.com/users/3818417/phd-ap-ece) and [pio](https://stackoverflow.com/users/2724420/pio) [here](https://stackoverflow.com/questions/15752659/thread-pooling-in-c11).

 Useful supplementary information found [here](https://stackoverflow.com/questions/10673585/start-thread-with-member-function).
 Explanation of the syntax `[this]() { ... }` for the predicate second argument to `condition_variable.wait()` found [here](https://stackoverflow.com/questions/39565218/c-condition-variable-wait-for-predicate-in-my-class-stdthread-unresolved-o).